 Explore the Colorful World of Puerto Rican Artist Emmalynn González

-I met Emmalynn González of E.G. Atelier while on vacation in Rincón, Puerto Rico.
-I was exploring the vendors at the Rincón Art Walk in La Marketa, and I was immediately drawn to Emmalynn’s work: bold, colorful, magnetic, and infused with affirmations in Spanish that felt both grounding and expansive.
+I met Emmalynn González of E.G. Atelier while I was on vacation in Rincón, Puerto Rico, with my husband, Imani Lenz.
+I was exploring the vendors at the Rincón Art Walk in La Marketa, and I was immediately drawn to Emmalynn’s work: bold, colorful, magnetic, and infused with inspirational phrases in Spanish that felt both grounding and expansive.

-What made this moment especially meaningful for me was the shared lineage and resonance beneath the surface.
-We’re both Puerto Rican (she grew up in the countryside of the island and my family is from the mountainous area of Utuado).
+This conversation felt especially meaningful for me because of the shared lineage and resonance beneath the surface.
+We’re both Puerto Rican (she grew up in the countryside of the island, and my mom’s family is from the mountainous area of Utuado).
 We’re both Aquarius women.
 We both use art as a language for healing, affirmation, and self-trust.

 “Being a Latina artist means my culture, my language, and my joy get to be visible.”